 - Right to the City

-- ARCH 5115: Abundant Scarcities, Building architecture within the context of the global southThese studios use an expanded form of design practice to address meta-issues in global urbanism.
+- ARCH 5115: Abundant Scarcities, Building architecture within the context of the global southThese studios use an expanded form of design practice to address meta-issues in contemporary society.
 They recognize that architectural production is becoming increasingly heterogeneous and networked, and that real-world projects are seldom defined by site boundaries, or the work of a single profession.
-On-site design research and speculation are used to situate projects within larger social, political and environmental systems, creatively engage the perspectives of other actors shaping the built environment, and opportunistically orchestrate real world processes and interactions.
+Design research and speculation are used to situate projects within larger social, political and environmental systems, creatively and inclusively engage the perspectives of other actors shaping the built environment, and opportunistically orchestrate real world processes and interactions.

 - ARCH 4605/6605: Visualizing climate resilience as a design toolThis course addresses pertinent issues relative to the subject of Construction.
 The instructor(s) of the course are drawn from the permanent and visiting faculty who may either broadly or narrowly define the course's scope and content.
-For precise content, please see the .
+For precise content, please see the Architecture Department webpage.